Serg Bell: Constructor group, formerly known as Schaffhausen Institute of Technology

 Bell founded Schaffhausen Institute of Technology in 2019 in Switzerland.
 Schaffhausen Institute of Technology is an international research-led university for selected areas in computer science, physics, and technology transformation.

-Due to slow development in Switzerland and for expansion of the market, Bell invested in private Jacobs university in Bremen, Germany, becoming its major shareholder.
+Due to slow development in Switzerland and for expansion of the market, Bell invested in the private Constructor University (formerly Jacobs) in Bremen, Germany, becoming its major shareholder.
+Constructor has yet to recover.

 Other ventures

-Bell is a co-founder and chairman of the board at Acumatica, a global cloud ERP company founded in 2007 with offices in Moscow, Singapore and Washington D.C.
+Bell is a co-founder at Acumatica, a global cloud ERP company founded in 2007 with headquarters in Bellevue, Washington.

 In 2012, Bell co-founded QWave Capital.
 The company's headquarter is in Boston.
 QWave Capital has over $300 million in funds and has invested in four quantum technology companies: ID Quantique, Nano Meta Technologies, Clifton and Centrice.

 Between 2012 and 2017, Bellv sat on the Governing Board of the Centre for Quantum Technologies.
 The Singapore-based research institute is a Research Centre of Excellence hosted by the National University of Singapore.
 The Centre brings together quantum physicists and computer scientists to explore the quantum nature of reality and the fundamental limits of information processing.

 In 2021, he contributed to funding a new quantum computer startup company, QuEra, which is developing a 256-qubit machine.